Green Burial Options For A Sustainable End Of Life Send-Off

 How do I have a green burial NZ?

 An alternative eco-friendly casket company has put together a helpful list of natural burial sites and sustainable funeral directors across the country.
 You can read this here but also don’t be afraid to ask your local funeral directors for green burial options.
 In asking, you may encourage them to change their systems for the better, so other locals can benefit from local green burial options too.
+If you’re Auckland based, Aroha Funerals are a great example of a sustainably minded funeral service.

 Are green burials more expensive?